Skip to content

 Health Profile – Moldova

 Moldova is a landlocked country in the Eastern part of Europe situated between Romania and Ukraine.
 The high consumption of alcohol and tobacco in the country is a main public health concern.
 Moldova counts as the poorest country in Europe and the health status of the population fell after independence as a result of the economic hardship.
-But since 2005, deaths caused by ischemic heart disease, cerebrovascular disease, cirrhosis (alcohol) and COPD are declining, while Alzheimer disease has increased and was in 2015 the fifth leading cause of death in Moldova.
+But since 2005, deaths caused by ischemic heart disease, stroke, cirrhosis (alcohol) and COPD are declining, while hypertensive heart disease and Alzheimer disease have increased and were in 2017 the fourth and fifth leading causes of death in Moldova.

 The Moldova Project